matthewamaiale/mattsblog/content/blog/gap-year/index.md

 I’ll share my experience on how I left as a non-technical background, afforded to live in [San Francisco](https://www.tribecoliving.com/), and ended up readjusted my entire life trajectory.

-Whether you decide to disenroll from school and fly across the country, or take an extra 10 hours from your week, I’ll walk you through how to let this remote environment be an opportunity to explore your *own* curiosities.
+Whether you decide to disenroll from school and fly across the country or take an extra 10 hours from your week, I’ll walk you through how to let this remote environment be an opportunity to explore your *own* curiosities.

 <img alt="Fall Penn State" src="./oldmain.jpg" style="border-radius: 5%; width: 75%; height: auto;">

 ## Start with a side-gig
 If there’s something you’re yearning to learn, don’t always settle for what’s in the classroom.

 I became extremely excited by technology and equally frustrated by the lack of opportunities offered by the university.
-In fact the majority of my exploration came by joining incredible student orgs such as [Happy Valley Capital](http://www.hvcpsu.com/).
+In fact, the majority of my exploration came by joining incredible student orgs such as [Happy Valley Capital](http://www.hvcpsu.com/).

 I started supplementing my education by working remotely for startups.
 I’d cold email founders that fascinated me and offer to help as a part-time intern (no strings attached).